babel/website/docs/options.md

 Type: `boolean`

-You may also target browsers supporting ES Modules (<https://www.ecma-international.org/ecma-262/6.0/#sec-modules>).
+You may also target browsers supporting [ES Modules](https://www.ecma-international.org/ecma-262/6.0/#sec-modules).
 When the `esmodules` target is specified, it will intersect with the `browsers` target and `browserslist`'s targets.
 You can use this approach in combination with `<script type="module"></script>` to conditionally serve smaller scripts to users (https://jakearchibald.com/2017/es-modules-in-browsers/#nomodule-for-backwards-compatibility).

 :::note When specifying both `browsers` and the esmodules target, they will be intersected.
 :::